Okay, so Obama's out there now saying, time to stop debating and time to work together.

 It's about control and the transfer of wealth, the redistribution of income.

-They are not about every person that becomes self-sufficient and self-reliant is a huge threat to the Democrat Party.
+And every person that becomes self-sufficient and self-reliant is a huge threat to the Democrat Party.

-They're not gonna let you do it.
+They're not going to let you do it.

 And we're back, Rush Limbaugh, having more fun than a human being should be allowed to have here behind the golden EIB microphone.